Dragonlord1005/random-things/docs/linux/update.rst

     sudo apt install unattended-upgrades
     sudo dpkg-reconfigure --priority=low unattended-upgrades

-This will allow your system to automattically update your system
+This will allow your system to automatically update your system